SignificoHealth/recco-ios-sdk/README.md

 )
 ```

+As part of the initialize setup, you have the option to supply an optional `ReccoStyle` instance to configure some customization entry points:
+* `ReccoFont`: This defines the set of available predefined fonts.
+* `ReccoStyle.Color`: Defines the available colors to be customized as part of the palette.
+There already existing palettes to choose from, such as fresh or ocean.

 __Be mindful that if you don't initialize the SDK before using it, everything will just error out.__

 ### Logging in and out